eastend-street/portfolio/README.md

 # Portfolio
-This is my portfolio website to show frontend development works🎓   Made by Next.js(React.js).
+This is my portfolio website to show frontend development works🎓 &nbsp;Made by Next.js(React.js).

 <br/>